-Experienced: We've successfully built and managed several WordPress sites with 100's of millions of monthly page views.
+Experienced: We've successfully built and managed several WordPress sites with hundreds of millions of monthly page views.
 There are very few people in the world with our level of experience when it comes to scaling WordPress.

-Extensive knowledge: We apply our deep level of knowledge and experience to extend and consolidate the capabilities of WordPress as an Enterprise CMS.
+Extensive knowledge: We apply our deep level of knowledge and experience to extend and consolidate the capabilities of WordPress as an enterprise CMS and digital experience platform.
 At all times we build to meet the key criteria of robust, professionally built applications with a focus on security, extensibility, and maintainability.

 Respected: We are very active in the WordPress community and are highly respected worldwide for our community standing.
-We speak at, sponsor, and organise multiple WordCamps including world respected events like WordCamp London & WordCamp Europe, both of which have 500 - 2000 attendees.
+We speak at, sponsor, and organise multiple WordCamps including world respected events like WordCamp London and WordCamp Europe, both of which have 500-3,000 attendees.